infor-cloud/xtendm3/docs/examples/Batch-extension.md

 <img src="../../../assets/attachments/ex004/create_extention_button.png" width="950">

-### 3. Extension Type as a transaction extension - executed by a transaction
+### 3. Extension Type as a Batch extension - executed by a Batch
 Opened window displays an option to select the type of extension to be designed.
 Select “Batch” and then click “Next”.

 <img src="../../../assets/attachments/ex-batch/type.png" width="950">